Finding Seasonal Employees All Year Round

 Now the dust has settled from another busy season, it is a good time to take stock of your most recent recruitment campaign and consider whether there are things you can do to make your life easier next time around.
 Seasonal recruitment is a challenge at the best of times, whether you are searching for prospects for the winter holidays, summer sun or for recurring annual events.

-Ensuring that quality talent is delivered on time while complying with company and industry standards can often feel like an uphill battle.
+Ensuring that a quality seasonal workforce is built on time while complying with company and industry standards can often feel like an uphill battle.
 To compound this, recruitment campaigns often start from scratch every season.
 To break this cycle, creating a talent strategy that works between the seasons will allow you to pick up where you left off, rather than being left picking up the pieces.

-Here are five tips on building a sustainable seasonal recruitment strategy:
+Here are five tips on building a sustainable seasonal recruitment strategy and hiring temporary employees:

-1. Building Pools and Pipelines of Seasonal Talent
+1. Building Pools and Pipelines of Seasonal Job Seekers

 While you are making sure that incoming talent doesn’t fall by the wayside, ensuring your previous seasonal employees form part of your talent pool for future seasons is just as important.
 This can make the difference between them returning to work for you next year or you losing touch with them, and can even encourage referrals if the role is no longer right for them.

-2. An Employer Brand Is Not Just for Attraction, but Retention
+2. An Employer Brand Is Not Just for Seasonal Hiring, but Retention

 Building an employer brand is so important when attracting the next wave of seasonal employees.
 It is now widely accepted that candidates should be treated like customers to stay consistent with brand values, as candidates are often customers.
 Why not take advantage of this by capturing the information of walk-in prospects throughout the year?
 With a fast apply app or the use of simple SMS and QR codes, interested customers can fill out their details in-store, adding themselves to your talent pool for the season to come.